Life with Livie

 Despite being dealt this difficult hand, Olivia acted exactly as any child her age would.
 She

 Olivia fought through everything that came her way and always did it with a smile on her face.
-She spent about 4 months of her life in and out of the hospital (mainly due to respiratory viruses), but was always the girl dancing in her crib to Taylor Swift or Meghan Trainor, playing with her favorite toys, waving goodbye to the nurses, and brightening up everyone’s day with her amazing spirit.
+She spent about 4 months of her life in and out of the hospital (mainly due to respiratory viruses), but was always the girl dancing in her crib to Rachel Platten, Taylor Swift or Meghan Trainor, playing with her favorite toys, waving goodbye to the nurses, and brightening up everyone’s day with her amazing spirit.
 In fact, most people had a hard time believing how “sick” she actually was because she never behaved any differently.
+Her anthem became "Fight Song" and to this day, we can't listen to it without crying.

 On April 15, 2017, Olivia caught another virus and was admitted back to the hospital.
 Unfortunately, this time her lungs were never able to fully recover, and sadly after 12 days of trying various medications and interventions, we had to say goodbye to our angel.
 She was surrounded by everyone who loved her most and we were all able to give her plenty of hugs and kisses.
 Although her passing was unexpected, it was clear her body was growing weaker and more tired than we could see on the outside because she was trying to protect us.
 In fact, the morning of the day she passed away, in true Olivia fashion, she woke up and immediately popped up in her crib and said “Mama, booty shake!!!”